renderpci/dedalo/docs/core/sqo.md

 Definition : `array of objects` operator key define the operator ('\$and' || '\$or') they are identified by the use of a dollar sign (\$) prefix in the name property, array value has the arguments `objects` to be affected by operator. **mandatory**, `{"$operator": [arguments]}`

-!!!
-Note about the mandatory of the operator
+!!! note "About the mandatory of the operator"
     This property is dependent of the filter.
 When the filter is present into the SQO the operator is mandatory, if the filter is not present it's not necessary define one operator.

 The filter object need to has at least one operator defined as property of the object.
 By default, 'AND' operator is added as `$and` key of the filter object.